gabrielssanches/raylib-media/README.md

    You may want to start by using precompiled libraries and later compile your own version, if needed:

-   - **Linux**: Install via your package manager (e.g., `sudo apt install libraylib-dev libavcodec-dev libavformat-dev libavutil-dev libswresample-dev libswscale-dev`).
+   - **Linux**: Install via your package manager (e.g., `sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswresample-dev libswscale-dev`).

    - **macOS**:
      Use Homebrew (`brew install ffmpeg`).